 Top

-The Atacama region extends over more than 100,000 km2 and presents grandiose and unusual landscapes such as turquoise and multicoloured lagoons, arid steppes with their procession of volcanoes and their southern sky, the geysers and oases.
-It is home to the wildlife This is a place where you can see the typical Andean animals, such as llamas and guanacos, viscachas and vicuñas.
+The Atacama region extends over more than 100,000 km2 and features grandiose and unusual landscapes such as turquoise and multicoloured lagoons, arid steppes with their procession of volcanoes and southern skies, geysers and oases.
+It is home to the characteristic fauna of the Andes, including llamas and guanacos, viscachas and vicuñas.
 Not to be missed are the pre-Inca remains and the charming village of San Pedro de Atacama.

 The climate of the world's driest desert

-Avant de commencer à penser à votre travel, voici quelque chose à garder en tête.
-Le desert of Atacama is the desert the driest in the world.
+Before you start thinking about your trip, here are some things to keep in mind.
+The Atacama Desert is the desert the driest in the world.
 According to climatologists, some areas have never seen a drop of rain.
 The average annual rainfall is less than 50 millimetres, with 0.1 millimetres in some places.
 The Tropic of Capricorn is around Antofagasta, which is the driest area.

 Two natural barriers are responsible for the lack of precipitation: the coastal mountain range that holds back clouds from the Pacific and the Andean mountain range that holds back clouds from the Amazon basin.
 High and low pressure and the cold HumboldtIn addition, the use of the sun, which prevents the formation of large clouds, is also an important factor.